COVID-19 Impacts on City Services

 Beginning the week of June 8, Simple Recycling’s curbside textile collection service (orange bag program) will resume collections on your regular garbage day.

-The Elgin Branch Court (150 Dexter Court, Elgin), and Kane County Branch Court (530 S. Randall Road, St. Charles) will be closed through May 31, 2020.
-You can read the more information here.
-Elgin Branch Court will resume on June 1, 2020 at City Hall.
+The Elgin Branch Court (150 Dexter Court, Elgin), and Kane County Branch Court (530 S. Randall Road, St. Charles) have resumed.
+You can read more information here.

 The Elgin Police Department will gradually resume odd/even parking enforcement on Monday June 1, 2020.
 Parking enforcement will also continue for violations like blocking a fire hydrant, parking too close to a driveway/approach, parking in handicapped space without proper ID or any situation which could cause a traffic hazard.
 Additionally, select parking spaces in Elgin’s downtown have been reserved for curbside food pickup.